Creating a healthy relationship in your home for tweens and technology

-If you are reading this because you feel that your tween already uses tech too much, try just talking to them first.
-Bring up that you feel that they are too distracted or involved in online entertainment and that you would prefer they balance their use of tech with the rest of their life.
+If you are reading this because your tween already uses tech too much, try talking to them first.
+Bring up that you feel they are too distracted or involved in online entertainment and that you would prefer they balance their use of tech with the rest of their lives.

-Sometimes an issue only needs to be brought to your tweens attention for it to be fixed, so try to have a conversation and allow them to fix their habits.
-Of course, the rest of this guide can be used as suggestions to give your tween as well.
+Sometimes an issue only needs to be brought to your tween’s attention for it to be fixed, so try to have a conversation and allow them to fix their habits.
+Of course, the rest of this guide can also be used as suggestions to give your tween.

-However, if your tween is not willing to limit use of technology by themselves, then now would be a good time to move onto the rest of this guide.
+However, if your tween is not willing to limit the use of technology by themselves, then now would be a good time to move on to the rest of this guide.

 Technology As A Privilege Versus Technology As A Right

-The use of technology is not something that tweens have an inherent right to, and conveying that to your child is important.
+Technology is not something tweens have an inherent right to, and conveying that to your child is important.
 Many tweens will have friends or know kids that have near unlimited access to their technology, which is up to their parents.